Thumbnail image

 Direct Intent Retrieval

-This prototype surfaces tasks such as emergency loan applications when a student’s query matches institutional data, providing direct access to relevant actions or information to streamline task completion.
+This prototype uses examples such as surfacing emergency loan applications to show when a student’s query matches institutional data, it provides direct access to relevant actions or information to streamline task completion.

-In this scenario, the design aligns everyday student questions with official university policies.
-The system prevents dead-ends by automatically finding the relevant result, ensuring the student never feels lost due to a naming mismatch.
+In this scenario, the prototype showcases how the system prevents dead-ends by automatically finding the relevant result, ensuring the student never feels lost due to a naming mismatch.

 Reflections